ajpodell/draftdraft/README.md

 * dockerize the env
 * actually learn markdown
 * autoenv? -- auto move to virtualenv when entering a directory
+* configs - local/debug - will circle back when looking to deploy or do anything outside of debug mode

 Jan 15